Chandini149/higher-ed-enrollment-dashboard/README.md

 The academic planning team needs visibility into enrollment trends, demographic patterns, and program performance to make informed decisions about resource allocation and student support.

 > **Key questions this dashboard answers:**
-> - How many students enrolled each semester and how has it changed year over year?
+> - How many students enrolled each semester?
 > - Which programs are growing or shrinking in enrollment?
 > - Are certain demographics withdrawing at higher rates?
 > - Which regions and age groups are most represented?